wangzhao9562/usv_navigation/README.md

 roslaunch my_nav_test amcl_demo_copy.launch
 roslaunch my_nav_test view_navigation.launch

-ps: name of catkin space should be replace by your own.
+Warn: Path of catkin space should be replace by your own.

 ## Notice
 1. For using existed simulation tools and third-part libraries, package name is not modifed to satiesfy with the demand of interface(name is still move_base), please don't mix this package with origin navigation stack in one catkin space.